palafrank/valuator/README.md

 REST interface:
   - Server
       The valuator provides a RESTful server that allows the user to start the valuator as a server and query information about a single ticker or a collection of tickers through a REST query.

+# Server
+The Valuator provides a webserver that acts as a query interface to the valuator.

 Some useful measures: